 No artillery could be served as great as ours.

-Fifty nine of Fort Ticonderoga’s cannons equaling over 119,900 pounds of Brass and Iron were incredibly and swiftly mobilized by 25-year-old Colonel Henry Knox over 300 miles from New York across Vermont and New Hampshire to a hill overlooking Boston Harbor, forcing British ships to evacuate without firing a single round.
-Upon returning with the cannons and after the siege of Boston, Knox brilliantly commanded artillery at Trenton, Monmouth, and Yorktown.
+Fifty-nine of Fort Ticonderoga’s cannons equaling over 119,900 pounds of brass and iron were incredibly and swiftly mobilized by 25-year-old Colonel Henry Knox, and moved over 300 miles from New York across Vermont and New Hampshire to a hill overlooking Boston Harbor, forcing British ships to evacuate without firing a single round.
+Following the siege of Boston, Knox brilliantly commanded artillery at Trenton, Monmouth, and Yorktown.

 Three days ago it was very uncertain whether we could have gotten them until next spring, but now please God they must go

 In a depiction of events just prior to the pivotal Christmas night river crossing to surprise the Hessian troops, General Henry Knox can be seen pointing his sword giving the order to load the cannons into boats on the shore of the Delaware River on December 16, 1776.
 In this amazing painting from 1812, we find Washington that fateful winter evening in the very moments before he descends from his horse to cross the icy river into New Jersey.

 Henry Knox commanded the entire river crossing operation, end to end.
 Under the overall command of Col. Through his efforts, the Continentals brought 18 cannon over the river – 3-Pounders, 4-Pounders, some 6-Pounders, horses to pull the carriages, and enough ammunition for the coming battle.
 The 6-Pounders, weighing as much as 1,750 pounds, were the most difficult to transport to the far side of the river.

 But in the end, all the trouble of moving this large artillery train to Trenton proved its worth.
 Knox would place the bulk of his artillery at the top of the town where its fire commanded the center of Trenton.